 From these doors, the six-million pound Crawler-Transporter begins the slow process of moving the space vehicles to the launch pad several miles away.
 At a mere one mile per hour, and a gas-guzzling 42 feet per gallon, the Crawler can position the vehicle for launch with an accuracy of one inch.

-While the exterior of the VAB can be seen regularly on guided tours of the Kennedy Space Center, opportunities to view the building's interior are a much rarer occurrence.
+While the exterior of the VAB can be seen regularly on guided tours of the Kennedy Space Center, opportunities to view the building’s interior are a much rarer occurrence.
+However, the space center is a crucial part of life for most locals.
+In fact, in honor of the traditional blastoff countdown, the region’s area code is 3-2-1.